Skip to main content

 Even today, living in the outback is different from city living.
 Watch how regional students learn at the School of the Air, discover the heroic tales and growth at the Royal Flying Doctor Service museum – all profits go towards their continued operations, aircraft and equipment.
 Uncover the region’s historical beginnings at the Telegraph Station.

-The sheer 80m high, deep red walls of Standley Chasm or Angkerie Atwatye will take your breath away.
+The sheer 80m high, deep red walls of Standley Chasm -Angkerie Atwatye will take your breath away.
 Owned and operated by the Arrernte people, there is an entrance fee, but it’s well worth it for the scenic vistas and wildlife lingering around the 3km walking path.
 Further on, a perfect spot to cool off is beautiful Ellery Creek waterhole surrounded by sandy banks.
 There’s a walking track, campground, toilets, showers and free barbecues.

 Swim at Redbank Gorge, another permanent waterhole with dramatic cliff walls and scenic surrounds.
 The 1km walk from the car park means it has fewer visitors.
 Don’t forget to view the vividly striped coloured walls at the sacred Ochre Pits on the way back to Alice Springs.